brianpursley/Npgmq/Npgmq.Test/README.md

 This project contains the tests for the Npgmq library.
 It spins up a PostgreSQL server in docker, installs the necessary extensions, creates a database, and runs the tests against it.

+## Configration

+The tests require a connection string, named `Test`, to be configured.

 ## Helper Scripts

 ### Start database, run tests, and stop database (All in one)